 In the Other category, Goods Less Food and Energy, the largest price increase was in the Industrial Chemicals subcategory with price increases of 22% while pharmaceuticals only increased 1.6%.

-In summary, follow these subcategories of the Producer Price Index to give you an idea where the Consumer Price Index is going and use this information to negotiate better lease terms for your business.
-Remember, a lease is an agreement between you and your landlord and can always be amended-if you have accurate information and facts to show how it is in the landlord’s and tenant’s best interest.
+In summary, follow these subcategories of the Producer Price Index to give you an idea of where the Consumer Price Index is going and use this information to negotiate better lease terms for your business.
+Remember, a lease is an agreement between you and your landlord and can always be amended if you have accurate information and facts to show how it is in the landlord's and tenant's best interest.